jfoote/brainthrottle/README.md

 # brainthrottle

-Attempts to detect content skimming through excessive scrolling and dims the screen to slow the user down.
+Attempts to detect when you are skimming text (through excessive scrolling) and progressively dims the screen to slow you down.
+The idea is silly but it kinda works.

 <p align="center"><img src="http://foote.pub/images/brainthrottle-crappy.gif" alt="Crappy gif"><br><i>Crappy cell phone video demo</i></p>

 Sometimes we skim when we shouldn't.
-This is a simple experiment in fixing that.
+This is a simple, for-fun experiment in fixing that.

 ### How to use